vankatabe/SeleniumTestsDemoQaPage/Readme3.txt

 Some tests work properly only on Chrome because of the drivers...

 If you don't get a screenshot of a failed test, delete the old screenshot from \Logs folder first!

+If Registration tests don't want to run, check if you have Koala.jpg in the Sample Pictures folder.